 Two-Stage Furnaces: What They Are and How They Work

-As the name suggests, a furnace with two levels of operating (low or high) is called a two-stage furnace.
-During the low stage, the furnace operates at a reduced capacity in order to maintain a desired temperature within your home more efficiently.
-During the high stage, the furnace will operate at full capacity to fulfill demands for increased warmth or cooling.
-With a two-stage furnace, you can experience enhanced energy efficiency and steady temperatures in all areas of your home.
+A heating system with two settings of operating - high and low - is called a two-stage furnace.
+During the low stage, the furnace performs at a reduced capacity in order to maintain the desired temperature for your home more efficiently.
+During the high stage, the furnace will instead run at maximum capacity to meet demands for increased heat.
+With a two-stage furnace, you can experience enhanced energy efficiency and stable temperatures everywhere in your home.

 Does a Two-Stage Furnace Run All the Time?

 Two-stage furnaces have two stages of operation, low and high.
-During the low stage, the furnace runs at reduced capacity in order to maintain a desired level of comfort within your home.
-When additional warmth or cooling is needed, the furnace will shift to its high stage and operate at full capacity.
+During the low stage, the furnace performs at reduced capacity as a way to uphold a desired level of comfort within your home.
+When more warmth or cooling is needed, the furnace will switch to its high stage and operate at maximum capacity.

 Differences Between One- and Two-Stage Furnaces

-One-stage furnaces have a single stage of performance and operate either at full capacity or not at all.
-This translates to higher energy bills because the furnace will be on at all times in order to maintain a desired comfort level within your home.
+One-stage furnaces have a single stage fan speed and operate either at full power or not at all.
+As a result, the furnace is always running in order to maintain a desired level of comfort at home.

-Conversely, two-stage furnaces have two stages of operation, low and high.
-While in the low stage, the furnace runs at reduced capacity in order to maintain a desired temperature more efficiently within your home.
-When additional warmth or cooling is desired, the furnace will change over to its high stage and operate at maximum capacity.
+Two-stage furnaces, by comparison, have two stages of operation, low and high.
+During the low stage, the furnace runs at reduced capacity in order to maintain the desired temperature more efficiently.
+When a greater demand for warmth or cooling is desired, the furnace will change over to its high stage and operate at peak capacity.

 Arrange Your Furnace Install Appointment with Wallpe Heating & Cooling Today

-Making sense of all the modern furnace technology can be confusing.
-That’s why our Wallpe Heating & Cooling specialists are here to help with a free, no-pressure estimate for furnace installation.
-We’ll assess your home, your heating needs and your budget, and then we’ll help you find the best solution.
-Contact us at 812-663-7252 to get started today!
+Making sense of modern furnace technology can be confusing.
+That’s why Wallpe Heating & Cooling specialists are here to help with a no-obligation, no-pressure estimate for furnace installation.
+We’ll assess your home, your heating requirements and your budget before helping you find the right solution.
+Get in touch with us at 812-663-7252 to get started today!